Making and Enjoying Maple Syrup

 We hot-pack our maple syrup using stainless steel "hoppers" that gently bring the maple syrup to 185 - 192 degrees.
 Each gallon is weighed and then capped with an induction cap and sealed to prevent any contamination or leaks.
 Our gallon jugs are not the typical maple syrup jug; instead we have chosen to use squared-off food-grade jugs that fit perfectly into the shipping boxes, and also allow us to use our own Stannard Farm Vermont Pure Maple Syrup label.

 When we box up your maple syrup order, we pride ourselves on re-using any packing materials we have on the farm.
-So don't be surprised if you see styrofoam peanuts in one order, and old newspaper in another.
+So don't be surprised if you see styrofoam peanuts in one order, and repurposed newspaper in another.
 We cut up old cardboard for additional packing and shaping of the shipping box to ensure that your maple syrup arrives as safely as possible, short of us driving it to your door ourselves.
 And if you find a bit of artwork on some of the cardboard that is courtesy of James!

 Storing Your Maple Syrup